 February is also the warmest month, with an average max temperature of around 30 °C and a minimum of 16°C.

 The coldest month in Bunbury is July, with an average maximum of 17°C and a low of 7°C.

 The ocean is warmest in March (22.2°C) and coldest in September (17.9°C).

-There seems to be always something happening in Bunbury.
-See Bunbury Geographe Visitor Centre for a full list of events.
+There is always something happening in Bunbury.
+See Bunbury Geographe Visitor Centre for a complete list of events.

 The Bunbury area was originally known as “Goomburrup” before the arrival of settlers.

 The town was first settled in 1838 and was named in recognition of Lieutenant Henry William St Pierre Bunbury, who developed the problematic inland route from Pinjarra to Bunbury.

 By 1842, Bunbury had 16 buildings and a port servicing local industries, including timber.
 Railway lines in 1891 and 1893 increased the port’s importance, exporting Karri and Jarrah wood to England.

 Bunbury became a city in October 1979.

 Click on the links, which will take you directly to the website.